by ByWill Anderson & Jonny Barty | On08 August 2018

 Digital data systems have contributed to rapid transformations

-Some countries, including Peru and Minas Gerais (Brazil) have developed digital data and monitoring systems whichgive officials and managers close to real-time insightinto their systems.
+A number of countries have launched digital data systems whichgive officials and managers close to real-time insightinto their systems.

-In Peru, independent monitors visited a large sample of schools monthly to collect data on basic inputs such as infrastructure and student and faculty attendance, which was made publicly availableonline.
-This system contributed to improvements in head teacher attendance from 85% to 95% in less than two years.
+For instance, in Peru, a team of independent monitors visits a large sample of schools each month to collect data on basic inputs such as infrastructure and student and faculty attendance, which was made publicly availableonline.
+As a result, the system has been able to make substantial improvements.
+For instance, headteacher attendance increased from 85% to 95% in less than two years.

 (Semáforo Escuela monitoring system's monthly report displaying student attendance across Peru)